 - Put everything out on the table buffet-style for self-service.

-- Choose colorful appetizers in playful formats with big visual appeal.
+- Choose colorful appetizers in playful formats with a big visual appeal.

 - Try fast and straightforward recipes, such as: